Stone Cliff Inn

 Several local families were part of the logging lore so closely tied to the identity of Carver (named for Stephen Carver in 1917, who built a railroad line into Carver to haul logs and passengers).
 Those families included, for example, the Charriere, Rosenbaum and Alford families.
 Most of the original settlers still have descendants in the area who have stayed despite the fact that the logging activity has since moved South or East toward Estacada and Molalla.

-This restaurant was built by Mike Rosenbaum, son of local logger Lloyd Rosenbaum, to preserve some of Carver's rich history.
-The building incorporates the two historical themes from Carver from 1850 to 1950: quarry rock and logging.
-The rock wall bordering the entire restaurant driveway is from the quarry.
-Likewise, the foundation of the Stone Cliff Inn is basalt rock remnants from the original quarry.
-The logs on top of the basalt are all Douglas Fir, characteristic of those logs harvested in the Carver area between 1900 and 1950.
+Mike Rosenbaum, son of local logger Lloyd Rosenbaum, built this restaurant to honor Carver’s rich history.
+The design reflects two defining industries of Carver from 1850 to 1950: quarrying and logging.
+The rock wall lining the driveway comes from the original quarry, while the restaurant’s foundation is built from basalt rock remnants of the same site.
+Above the basalt, Douglas Fir logs—similar to those harvested in Carver between 1900 and 1950—complete the structure, preserving the area’s legacy